 - Season the exterior of the bird with the remaining chicken season so it’s well covered

-- Insert a digital meat thermometer or the grill’s thermometer into the centermost and thickest part of the chicken breast without touching any bone
+- Insert a digital meat thermometer or the grill’s thermometer into the centermost and thickest part of the chicken breast side without touching any bone

 - Place the chicken on your pellet grill and smoke for one hour at 225F